itlleat/node-readme-generator-to-usher-in-world-peace/README.md

 The Inquirer package will prompt you with questions and notify you when your README.md has been created.
 <img width="519" alt="Screen Shot 2023-02-25 at 8 25 01 PM" src="https://user-images.githubusercontent.com/118778670/221390700-e6ee6233-d3f6-45e8-8a0e-2bdf55b62e77.png">

-And quickly end up with a great README.md file!
+And soon you'll end up with a great README.md file!
 <img width="902" alt="Screen Shot 2023-02-25 at 7 50 36 PM" src="https://user-images.githubusercontent.com/118778670/221389745-7d33ca5f-a602-4485-866c-c7342a5019e9.png">

 ### Project Video Link